 Team Logo

-© The League Europe
+© American Football League Europe

 Firenze Red Lions and Italian Football League agree on framework for player recruitment

 The Firenze Red Lions have reached an agreement with the Italian Football League (IFL) that sets out clear and transparent rules for recruiting players from clubs affiliated with the national league.
-The agreement is an important step for the Red Lions as they prepare to compete in AFLE’s inaugural season, and it reflects the values of respect and responsibility that the league stands for.
+The agreement is an important step for the Red Lions as they prepare to compete in the AFLE’s inaugural season, and it reflects the values of respect and responsibility that the league stands for.

 Clear rules, shared responsibility